gtuck/web3400-Course-Docs/projects/04/description.md

 ```

 This table includes columns for the post ID, title, content, author, and creation timestamp.
 Adjust the table structure as needed for your application.
 After creating the table, you can proceed with the rest of the project steps as outlined.

-## Copy Project 03 to the Project 04 folder

-- Recursively copy the project folder.
-- Stage, commit, and push your new project to GitHub.

 ## Update the `config.php` file